-\paragraph{End-to-End (E2E):} For the end-to-end (E2E) approach, we used the same structure for a generator $G(y)$, where $y$ denotes the measurement information, with 5 fully connected layers of sizes $784 - 2048 - 2048 - 2048 - 2048 - 784$ for both datasets.
-We preferred using fully-connected layers over convolutional layers to match the property of each measurement depending on every image pixel and vice versa.
-This assumption was consistent with our observation that fully-connected networks performed slightly better over pure convolutional networks in practice.
+For the E2E approach we used a generator $G(y)$, where $y$ denotes the measurement information, with 5 fully connected layers of sizes $784 - 2048 - 2048 - 2048 - 2048 - 784$ for both datasets.
+We preferred using fully-connected layers over convolutional layers to match the property of each measurement depending on every image pixel and the other way around.
+This assumption was consistent with our observation that fully-connected networks performed slightly better over pure convolutional networks in our experiments.
 As input at train and test time, we took the measurement information $y$ for each data sample by applying Equation \ref{eq1} and flattened it to a vector of size $784$ to feed the first fully-connected layer.
 This first layer then mapped the input vector to a hidden size of $2048$.
 The last layer mapped the $2048$ hidden values back again to $784$ pixel values that were then rearranged to a $28 \times 28$ image output again.
-We placed batch-normalization \cite{batchnorm} and ReLU activations in between all fully-connected layers.
+We placed batch-normalization \cite{batchnorm} and ReLU activation functions in between all fully-connected layers.
 The output of the last layer was then passed to a Sigmoid function to ensure the output was in the range $[0, 1]$.